💡 Download the complete guide to AI-generated synthetic data!

 • Limiting attack surfaces has become a high priority for companies that suffer major financial and reputational setbacks when data leaks happen.
 Protecting perimeters is no longer enough.
 Reducing the amount of unsafe data within the walls of organizations is more important than ever.

-• Most data strategies are not only unsafe but also seriously inefficient, with data scientists spending 80% of their time finding, cleaning, and organizing data.
+• However, most traditional data governance strategies are not only unsafe, but seriously inefficient, with data scientists spending 80% of their time finding, cleaning, and organizing data.

 The status quo in data sharing and data democratization

-Everyone is talking about the importance of data-driven decisions, but only a select few actually have the data to make those decisions.
-At the same time, privileged data scientists have full access to raw data, which is not only dangerous but comes with hidden restrictions.
-They can only do what they have done before and already have the specific legal permission to do.
+Everyone is talking about the importance of data-driven decisions, but in reality only a select few individuals in organizations actually have the data to make those decisions.
+Many times only privileged data scientists have full access to raw data.
+But it's not always easy for them either: often they need to request specific permissions to work with certain datasets.

 The data democratization solution